DjinNO/lb3d/README.md

 # lb3d

+Portable 3D printer with OctoPrint and WiFi access point

 Description
 ---
-Portable 3D printer with OctoPrint and WiFi access point
+With this repo you can easy burn BPI-M2 ZERO Armbian image to sd card and setup OctoPrint and WiFi AP-STA Access Point

+AP-STA - With this feature you will have WiFi access point on BPI for admin control and BPI will be connected to your home AP as client

 | Software | Hardware |
 |----------|----------|